daeMOn63/bitadmin/README.md

 $ go install
 ```

-Make sure your `$GOPATH/bin` folder is in your path.
+Make sure your `$GOPATH/bin` folder is in your path and the ```bitadmin``` command should be available from everywhere

 ### Autocompletion

-Command line auto completion save even more time while typing command, as the tool support autocomplete for :
+Command line auto completion can save even more time while typing commands, as the tool provide autocomplete for :
 - buildin commands
 - commands arguments
 - stash usernames